apache/calcite-avatica/site/_docs/howto.md

 (fill in release number and date appropriately).
 Uncheck "Send mail for this update".

-Promote the staged nexus artifacts.
+Promote the staged nexus artifacts (this is automatic, however, the instructions are here just in case).

 * Go to [https://repository.apache.org/](https://repository.apache.org/) and login
 * Under "Build Promotion" click "Staging Repositories"